infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 1. A reason will always be provided when you receive a Violation, although sometimes the information provided in the app can be limited.
-You can contact the controller on the forum at community.infiniteflight.com **(insert hyperlink)** if you wish to find out further information or to appeal the Violation
+You can contact the controller on the forum at [community.infiniteflight.com](https://community.infiniteflight.com/) if you wish to find out further information or to appeal the Violation